pulumi/registry/themes/default/content/registry/packages/aws-native/installation-configuration.md

 ---
-title: AWS Native Installation & Configuration
+title: AWS Cloud Control Installation & Configuration
-meta_desc: Set up credentials to use the Pulumi AWS Native Provider and choose configuration options to customize how the provider works.
+meta_desc: Set up credentials to use the Pulumi AWS Cloud Control Provider and choose configuration options to customize how the provider works.
 layout: package
 ---